Learn-Together-Pro/ComputerScience/dbms/questions.md

 - What are the distinctions between the UNION and UNION ALL operators?
 - Describe the role of aggregate functions in SQL and enumerate various types with explanations.
 - How do scalar functions differ from aggregate functions in SQL?
-- Can aggregate functions be repurposed as window functions in SQL, and if so, how is this achieved?
-- Detail the differences among the RANK, DENSE_RANK, and ROW_NUMBER window functions in SQL.
-- Define Analytical functions in SQL.
 - What distinguishes COUNT(*) from COUNT(column) in terms of their output?
 - Differentiate between the WHERE and HAVING clauses in the context of SQL queries.
 - Which SQL syntax would be used to express a year in words?